Fission310/rover-ruckus/README.md

 ## Naming Conventions

 ### Autonomous
-The main teleop file should be named `AutonMain.java`.
+The main autonomous file should be named `AutonMain.java`.
 All autonomous OpMode Java files should be named as such
 ```
 Auton<Alliance><Target1><Target2><Target...>.java
 ```